Springfield, Colorado

-Springfield is a Statutory Town which is also the county seat and most populous town in Baca County, Colorado, United States.
-The population was 1,451 at the 2010 census.
+Springfield is a statutory town in, the county seat of, and the most populous town in Baca County, Colorado, United States.
+The population was 1,325 at the 2020 census.

 History

-The town was named after Springfield, Missouri.

 Frank and Jim Tipton settled in Las Animas, Colorado in 1886.
-In 1888 or 1889, Jim and Frank secured the title to 80 acres which was the original townsite.
-They did this using a "soldiers script" and named the town after Springfield, Mo, since this is where the Tipton brothers had come from.
+In 1888 or 1889, the Tiptons secured the title to 80 acres which was the original townsite.
+They did this using a "soldiers script" and named the town after Springfield, Missouri, since this is where the Tipton brothers had come from.